Skip to main content

 Now check the option Reconnect at logon, and click on Finish.

-If everything worked, the MS Explorer will now display the contents of your Drive.
+If everything worked, the Windows Explorer will now display the contents of your Drive.

 As an example, we will use the following login details: